Nubro24/KSP_Starship-kOS-Interface/README.md

 ## Installation:
-- Download and install all requirements listed below.
+- **Download and install all requirements listed below.**
-- If you update: first delete the _StarshipInterface_ folder!
-- Download the zip file.
+- Download the latest release .zip
 - Extract the contents to a folder.
 - Move the contents of the _/Kerbal Space Program_ folder (_GameData_ and _Ships_ folders) into your /Kerbal Space Program folder (and overwrite if you are updating).